 How ooddle Helps

 At ooddle, we treat handstand training as a Movement pillar pursuit that overlaps with Mind.
 The mental side is half the work.
 Your protocol can include daily handstand practice in fifteen minute windows, paired with the wrist mobility, core work, and shoulder care that prevent injury.
 The Mind pillar handles the courage piece, which is real.
 We give you a structure that keeps the practice consistent and adapts when you plateau, which you will.
 Handstands are a long road.
-We help you keep walking it.
+We help you keep walking it, with daily reminders that fit between everything else and a protocol that respects how taxing inverted training actually is on the recovery side.